danpaul81/tanzu_terraform_aws/README.md

 `terrform apply -var-file .yourvarfile`

-when finished you can ssh into the bootstrap vm (for IP see terraform output)
+when finished you can ssh into the bootstrap VM (for IP see terraform output)

-deployment of management & guest cluster will take some time
+Deployment of management & guest cluster will take some time

-take a look into the `*-tce-mgmt.log` and `*-tce-guest.log` files.
+You can follow the deployment in `*-tce-mgmt.log` and `*-tce-guest.log` files.
 When init script is finished a file named `complete` will be created.

 Now you can create the portworx cluster.
 Sample yaml specs including your aws credentials (to create cloud drives) are placed in the home directory

 ## 5. Destroy Infrastructure
-Before running `terrform destroy` you need to login to the bootstrap node and run the 'delete-all-tanzu.sh' script.
+Before running `terrform destroy` you need to login to the bootstrap node and run the `delete-all-tanzu.sh` script.

 This deletes the Tanzu Guest/Management Cluster, removes all Tanzu created AWS elements (e.g. Loadbalancer) and the EBS portworx cloud drives.